Hyde Park - Pimlico

 Hyde Park - Pimlico displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hyde Park-Pimlico's dwelling structure, as per the latest Census, had 54.0% houses and 45.9% other dwellings.
+Hyde Park - Pimlico's dwelling structure, as per the latest Census, was 54.0% houses and 45.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-Home ownership in Hyde Park-Pimlico was 21.1%, with mortgaged dwellings at 27.1% and rented ones at 51.9%.
-The median monthly mortgage repayment was $1,473, below Non-Metro Qld's average of $1,517.
-Median weekly rent in Hyde Park-Pimlico was $250, compared to Non-Metro Qld's $305.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Home ownership in Hyde Park - Pimlico was 21.1%, with mortgaged dwellings at 27.1% and rented ones at 51.9%.
+The median monthly mortgage repayment was $1,473, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent figure was $250, compared to Non-Metro Qld's $305.
+Nationally, Hyde Park - Pimlico's mortgage repayments were significantly lower at $1,473 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing